ignite/cli/docs/kb/scaffold-chain.md

 ---
 order: 1
-description: Overview of a new Cosmos SDK blockchain project built with Starport.
+description: Overview of a new Cosmos SDK blockchain project built with Ignite CLI.
 ---

 # Scaffold a Chain